September 19, 2025

 8. FigJam: Best for Product Teams Using Figma

-For teams already using Figma for product design, FigJam provides seamless moodboarding integration with existing design systems and workflows.
+For teams already using Figma for product design, FigJam connects directly with existing design systems and workflows, making it a natural fit for moodboarding within the Figma ecosystem.

 Key Features